Configuring Goals

 "Global" region

-To add revenue, go to the goal settings under the "Manage" tab and click '+ Revenue'.
+To add Revenue to a Goal, click the Goal you want to add revenue to first.
+Next, click the "Revenue" tab and click '+ Revenue'.
 Pick a platform, region, and the price associated with it and click 'Add'.
 Then click 'Submit' to save the goal configuration.

 1243